 Arrests made in overnight robbery, home invasion in Hampstead

 Aug.
-1—HAMPSTEAD — Police say two arrests were made in connection to an overnight convenience store robbery and subsequent home invasion.
+2—HAMPSTEAD — Police say two arrests were made in connection with an overnight convenience store robbery and subsequent home invasion.

 Within 20 minutes, police said they were able to find the car on Route 111, where a short pursuit ensued when the driver refused to stop.